Enjoy4Game — Game Guides for Steam Releases

 First-Session Plan

 Mechanicus II beginners should treat the first campaign as a tactics lesson, not a race to find the best build.
 Pick one faction, learn how cover and terrain affect survival, protect key units, and watch how territory control and resource spending affect the next battle.
+If you mainly play handheld, check the Mechanicus II Steam Deck guide before treating it as a safe Deck-first campaign.

 Beginner Priorities